List of heaviest bells: The Tsar Bell

 The 216-ton Russian Tsar Bell (also known as the Tsar Kolokol III) on display on the grounds of the Moscow Kremlin is the heaviest bell known to exist in the world today.
 However, a very large piece broke off from the Tsar Bell during a fire which engulfed the tower the bell was intended to be hung in, so this irreparably damaged bell has never been suspended or rung.
 The Tsar Bell cannot be considered as the heaviest functioning bell in the world due to its inability to serve as a percussion instrument.
 Rather, it may be considered to be the largest bell, or at least the largest bell-shaped sculpture in the world.

 Existing bells

-Bells weighing 50,000 lbs (25 short tons) or more:
+Bells weighing 25 tonnes or more:

 Destroyed or lost bells

-Bells weighing 50,000 lbs (25 short tons) or more, no longer in existence (lost or destroyed):
+Bells weighing 25 tonnes or more, no longer in existence (lost or destroyed):